-We need the senior saints of the church.
+We need the senior saints of the church, and we need senior saints ministry in the church.
 A couple of days ago, I received an email from a church member in his 80s, letting me know that he’s moving.
 We have known for some time that it’s best for him to move closer to his family due to his health and housing situation.
 But the news that the move was finally happening hit me unexpectedly, as if I’d lost a dear friend.
 I felt it in the pit of my stomach and the tears in my eyes.

 Then I realized that is exactly why I felt that way: I was losing a dear friend, and a grandfather in the faith.
 And our church is losing him, too.

 My 80-something friend often leads our congregation in prayer on Sunday mornings.
 Visitors and members regularly comment on how his prayers are a blessing to them.
+That’s and example of senior saints ministry.
 We need older members to pray out loud during worship services, Bible studies and prayer meetings.
 We also need their private prayers.

 Sometimes, I’ll see God work in a way that can only be explained by a work of his Spirit in somebody’s life or in salvation.
 When this happens, I think, “God has answered the prayers of one of my sisters in Christ,” because I know there are several elderly ladies who pray for our church, our community and my pastoral ministry regularly.
 Even if you’re reading this on your tablet from a nursing home—I visited an elderly lady doing just that the other day—we as the church need your prayers.